 The face is about 1 3/8″ x 6″ x 15 1/4″ and has a pritchel hole in it and a sharp edge for cutting on one corner.
 The combined weight of the plates bolted onto the face and stem should be between 475 and 520lbs.
 The finished anvil should sit 7-7.5 sun from the ground or from the seat height.
 See the whole forge building process here.

 Fuigo (鞴, Japanese box bellows) are among the most compact and efficient hand-powered bellows for forging work.
 With few complex or moving parts, they are easy to maintain and will provide years of service.
-Among the more technical points of construction are the four wooden flap valves, called… Continue reading
+Among the more technical points of construction are… Continue reading

 The second half of the antique hatchet restoration project.
 There are several important points that are often overlooked when choosing or crafting an axe or hatchet handle.
-Though not a thorough treatise on the subject, this post will briefly discuss some axe and hatchet handle design theory and… Continue reading
+Though not a thorough treatise on the subject, this post will briefly discuss some axe… Continue reading